tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 Keep in mind that Davis and Neiman are trying to persuade more European countries to use Synergistech as their recruiting agency to find and hire API tech writers, so they're presenting the need for engineering-savvy tech writers (which are harder to find; hence the need for expert recruiters).
 Regardless of the agenda, Neiman and Davis argue for a higher level of coding proficiency than Wood or Rhea.

 The level of coding knowledge required no doubt depends on the position, environment, and expectations at your company.
-Perhaps if the tech writer doesn't have more of an engineering background, engineers will simply send the tech writer code snippets to paste into the docs.
+Perhaps if the tech writer doesn't have more of an engineering background, engineers will simply send the tech writer [code snippets](docapis_codesamples_bestpractices.html) to paste into the docs.
 But without the technical acumen to fully understand, test, and integrate the code in meaningful ways, the tech writer will be at the mercy of engineers and their terse explanations or cryptic inline comments.
 The tech writer's role will be reduced to being an editor/publisher instead of a writer.

 In my experience, Neiman's explanation about developers instructing tech writers to go create similar code in other languages (based on a 15-minute over-the-shoulder conversation at the engineer's desk) goes too far.
 Although I've created simple JavaScript code samples (based on a pattern the engineer's showed me), I've never been asked to create code samples across other languages.
 I could auto-generate code snippets for web API requests (using Postman), but to develop code across myriad other languages tends to be more of the programmer's responsibility, not the tech writer's.
-Then again, maybe Neiman's role as a consultant and his background in engineering allows him to perform tasks that I cannot (and because I cannot, I have not been asked to).

 {% include random_ad.html %}